haliphax/haliphax/README.md

 ### [xthulu](https://github.com/haliphax/xthulu)

 Modern SSH-driven terminal bulletin board system with accompanying static site and web API.
 Python server; features a robust scripting engine so that operators can easily extend the system to fit their needs.
 Custom harness for integrating the `rich` and `textual` terminal application libraries for use over SSH.
-Interoperable with a Vue-based static front end by way of a REST API.

 ### [narf](https://github.com/haliphax/narf)